 Lower Closing Costs or Lower Interest Rate?

 So you could save $1,500 in out-of-pocket closing costs, or opt to lower your mortgage rate instead.
 Those are the two basic options.

-Now it’s unclear how much you could lower your rate with their credit, but I’d guess no more than an eighth to a quarter of a percentage point.
+Now it’s unclear how much you could lower your rate with their credit, but I’d guess no more than an eighth to a quarter of a percentage point at best.

-But that’s still rather significant on a 30-year fixed-rate mortgage you plan to hold for a while.
+But that’s still rather significant on a 30-year fixed-rate mortgage you plan to hold for a long time.

 Let’s say the standard rate is 4.25%, but the credit pushes your rate to 4.00% even.